Companies Fear Protracted Slump: World Economic Forum - UrduPoint

 A prolonged global slump and surge in bankruptcies arising from the coronavirus pandemic are the foremost concerns for companies surveyed in a World Economic Forum report Tuesday

-Recessions on a scale not seen since the 1930s Great Depression demand more action from governments to ensure a timely recovery and to put growth on a healthier path, the report also said.
+However, the crisis also gives governments a "unique opportunity" to craft a healthier, climate-friendly economy as they intervene with huge rescue packages, the organisation said.

-The survey of 347 company risk managers looked at the biggest concerns for the next 18 months, after the pandemic shuttered large swathes of production and forced massive rescue packages by governments around the world.
+Its survey of 347 company risk managers looked at the biggest concerns for the next 18 months, after the pandemic shut down much of the world economy.

-They identified the most likely fallout as an extended downturn, a jump in company failures allied with industry consolidation, along with high youth unemployment.
+They identified the most likely fallout as an extended downturn, a jump in company failures allied with industry consolidation, and high youth unemployment.

+The findings of the survey, conducted in the first half of April, were consistent with many economists' forecasts that a rapid "V-shaped" recovery is unlikely.

+A different poll on Monday said that a majority of some of Europe's most powerful chief executives believe that the recovery will take up to two years.

-The debt accrued in the rescue packages could depress government and corporate finances and retard growth for years, and also stymie efforts to combat climate change, the report said.
+The debt accrued in the rescue packages could depress government and corporate finances and retard growth for years, and also stymie efforts to combat climate change, the World Economic Forum survey said.

+Some 500 million people risk falling into poverty, undoing gains made over recent decades, and a "lost generation" of children and young adults could be at hand.

-The crisis has "revealed the inadequacies of the past", Saadia Zahidi, managing director of the World Economic Forum, said.
+The crisis has "revealed the inadequacies of the past", said Saadia Zahidi, managing director of the WEF.

-"We now have a unique opportunity to use this crisis to do things differently and build back better economies that are more sustainable, resilient and inclusive," she said.
+"Not only do we have bigger government, we also have the possibility of bolder government," she told an online briefing, noting that governments were already attaching conditions to corporate bailouts.

+Those include demands for airlines, for example, to use cleaner fuels, she said, flagging a chance for governments to build "a more people-centric and planet-centric economy".

 Ahead of this year's conclave in January, when the COVID-19 outbreak was still largely confined to China, the forum's annual risk report showed climate change as the biggest concern for companies over the next 10 years.